sindrebroch/ha-flexit/README.md

   - Alarm Code A
   - Alarm Code B

+## Keep in mind

+The integration only polls every 30 min by default.
+When durations and delays are set, the integration and the app might become out of sync.
+Not sure how to avoid this without polling a lot more.

+For instance, if you set a duration_fireplace to 5 minutes and change the mode to Fireplace, then HA will think the state is Fireplace until the next poll, when in reality it changed back after 5 minutes.

+This also goes for away_delay.
+If this is set, the integration switches to Away right away, but it only activates after the delay has passed.

 ## Requirements

 - Your Flexit-unit needs to be connected to the Internet